angular-experts-io/modern-angular-workshop/exercise-architecture/README.md

 },
 ```

-8. Last part of the core setup is to provide `ENVIRONENT_INITIALIZER` multi token which is the place where we provide setup which requires injection of some service and kickstart global processes as well...
+8. Last part of the core setup is to provide `ENVIRONMENT_INITIALIZER` multi token which is the place where we provide setup which requires injection of some service and kickstart global processes as well...

 ```typescript
 // perform initialization, has to be last